csdh97/SMP/README.md

 ## Introduction

-SMP is a simple yet effective proxy strategy designed for pre-training protein interaction models.
+SMP (Split-and-Merge Proxy) is a simple yet effective proxy strategy designed for pre-training protein interaction models.

-The overall framework consists of two stages: split and merge.
-In the split stage, each monomeric protein is partitioned to form a pseudo-dimer composed of two subsequences with corresponding structural information
+The overall framework consists of two stages: **Split** and **Merge**.

+1. Split Stage: Each monomeric protein is partitioned to form a pseudo-dimer composed of two subsequences with corresponding structural information.

-In the merge stage, pairwise pseudo-dimers are embedded as the input for sequence-based or structure-based interaction models.
+2. Merge Stage: Pairwise pseudo-dimers are embedded as the input for sequence-based or structure-based interaction models.
 The models are trained using labels derived from the split procedure, enabling task-specific pre-training for interaction prediction.

 Subsequently, the pre-trained models are fine-tuned on real protein dimer datasets without architectural modification, serving as strong initializations for downstream task.

 ---